huaweicloud/terraform-provider-huaweicloud/docs/data-sources/vbs_backup.md

 # huaweicloud\_vbs\_backup

-!> **Warning:** It has been deprecated.
+!> **WARNING:** It has been deprecated.

 The VBS Backup data source provides details about a specific VBS Backup.
 This is an alternative to `huaweicloud_vbs_backup`

 ## Example Usage